Regulations Respecting Food and Drugs

 - official method

-official method means a method of analysis or examination designated as such by the Director for use in the administration of the Act and these Regulations; (méthode officielle)
+official method means a method of analysis or examination designated as such by Minister for use in the administration of the Act and these Regulations; (méthode officielle)

 - outer label

 outer label means the label on or affixed to the outside of a package of a food or drug; (étiquette extérieure)

 prescription drug means a drug that is set out in the Prescription Drug List, as amended from time to time, or a drug that is part of a class of drugs that is set out in it; (drogue sur ordonnance)